kimgoetzke/Practice-Basic-CI/README.md

 2. Build application, run all tests and build scan
 3. Upload Gradle build reports and attach as artifact to action
 4. Upload Jacoco test coverage reports and attach as artifact to action
-5. Create Docker image and upload to DockerHub
+5. Create Docker images and upload to DockerHub

-Docker images are named automatically: `feature-{name}-v{github.run_number}`.
+6. Run Trivy vulnerability scan and fail if critical vulnerabilities detected*
+7. Upload vulnerability scan results as artifact to action

+A new Docker image `feature-{name}_v{github.run_number}` is created and `feature-{name}_latest` is overwritten.

 ### Main/release workflow